35 Team Building Icebreakers for Meetings

 There are also times when you need to build group rapport quickly, such as a team reorganization, or the start of a new project where teams may find themselves in new roles with new colleagues.

-CityHUNT pulled together a list of team building icebreakers for meetings that are tolerable… and dare we say FUN!
+cityHUNT pulled together a list of team building icebreakers for meetings that are tolerable… and dare we say FUN!

 Since these games are so easy to assemble, and do not take a lot of time out of the workday to perform, they are easily integrated into any workday or meeting.
 With a low amount of investment, teams will see and feel high rewards!